iisys-hof/map-matching-2/README.md

 Instead of using the prepared network file with `--network-load`, the original `.osm.pbf` file can also be used with `--network` directly, but then it is parsed from scratch on every run.

+Concerning the cartesian use-case, after preparing the network, we load the corresponding file with `--network-srs` set to the cartesian PROJ.4 string and we transform the tracks by setting `--tracks-transform-srs` to the same PROJ.4 string.

 If you don't have that much RAM, disable candidate adoption (CA) with \
 `--candidate-adoption-siblings off --candidate-adoption-nearby off` \
 but this reduces the matching accuracy slightly.